 Events at City College’s World Philosophy Day

-Our keynote speaker will be David Chalmers.
+Our 2020keynote speaker was David Chalmers.
 David is an Australian philosopher specializing in the areas of philosophy of mind and philosophy of language.
 He is Professor of Philosophy and Director of the Centre for Consciousness at the Australian National University.
 David is also Professor of Philosophy and Neural Science, and a Director of the Center for Mind, Brain and Consciousness (along with Ned Block) at New York University.
 In 2013, he was elected a Fellow of the American Academy of Arts & Sciences.
 His books include The Conscious Mind: In Search of a Fundamental Theory; The Character of Consciousness; and Constructing The World.

 Although the idea of a multiverse has long been a staple in the realm of science fiction, of late this hypothesis has garnered increasing attention in realm of science proper.
 For instance, cosmologists have cited the multiverse hypothesis as motivation for deciding which sets of models to investigate, and in explaining the value of constants or choice of parameters within a given model.
 In this talk, I first look at the kinds of multiverses being invoked by cosmologists themselves (e.g., are they causally-independent “bubble” universes sharing a single spacetime?
 Or fully independent universes existing across multiple spacetimes?
 Etc.) I then try to get clear about the metaphysics attached — explicitly or otherwise — to these multiverses, and investigate whether this philosophical ground is sufficient for countenancing the sorts of explantations cosmologists seek.
 In examining these questions, we shall come to see that in as much as contemporary cosmology involves sustained and significant interpretational questions of this sort — questions which actively influence the direction of theoretical and experimental progress — it becomes a fruitful arena for dialogue between philosophers and scientists.